raehik/bytezap/README.md

 # bytezap
-Build bytestrings with zero intermediate allocation.
+Build strict bytestrings with zero intermediate allocation.

 ## Why?
 Most binary serialization libraries tend towards a model where the serializer